-Give your free time to noble causes like animal rescues, mentoring children, running food drives and seeing how else you can give back to your community.
+Give your free time to noble causes like animal rescues, mentoring children, running food drives.

 4. Be Financially Prepared

-If you are still in possession of the engagement ring, jewelry or watches from your ex-partner, why not consider selling them.
+If you still have the engagement ring, any jewelry, handbags or watches from your ex-partner, why not sell them?
 If you and your ex cannot agree on who gets to keep the engagement ring, contact a divorce or family lawyer in your state.
-The laws for who is entitled to the ring vary state by state, so meeting with a lawyer when unsure is your best option.
+The laws for who is entitled to the ring vary state by state.
+Meeting with a lawyer when unsure is your best option.

-At WP Diamonds, we provide honest and competitive prices for engagement rings, jewelry, and luxury watches.
+At WP Diamonds, we provide honest and competitive prices for engagement rings, luxury jewelry, watches, bags and sneakers.
 Our GIA certified experts will guide you through a quick, safe, discreet and easy process.
 Sell the engagement ring online or via appointment with WP Diamonds in as little as 24 hours.

 You can trust our A+ rating from the BBB and reviews from hundreds of satisfied customers.
-If you want to learn how much your engagement ring and other valuables are worth simply fill out our online form and get a free price quote.
+If you want to learn how much your engagement ring is worth, simply fill out our online form.
 You can also call or text our GIA certified experts at 646-758-0270 to get a quote today.